 The second step of evaluation was baseline comparison of SVD++ along with other algorithms.
 The algorithms were compared with each other on Root Mean Square Error (RMSE) and Mean Absolute Error (MAE) values.
 RMSE compares a predicted value with the actual vale and measures the amount of error, whilst MAE is the absolute distance between points in a scatter plot.
 The other algorithms compared with the SVD++ were the ones in table 6.
 The SVD++ and SVD are matrix factorization based algorithms, the SlopeOne and CoClustering are collaborative filtering algorithms, whilst the KNN Baseline, KNN Means and KNN Basic are different types of classification and regression methods which use neighbours.

 A 5-fold cross-validation was carried out to compare the algorithms’ accuracy.
 The cross validation was carried out on the whole the three separate datasets (Visit,Interview and Delivery Tasks).
-On average the SVDpp performed the best across the three visi- tor’s tasks as shown in figures 54 and 55.
+On average the SVDpp performed the best across the three visi- tor’s tasks as shown in Figures 54 and 55.
 The SVDpp achieved the lowest RMSE and MAE values on average.
 It measured the least amount of average magnitude errors during prediction.
 Therefore, the algorithm was the most accurate.
-On average the KNN based algorithms, the collaborative filtering algorithms, and the SVD Vanilla algorithm were close in accuracy as shown in figures 53, 51, and 52.
+On average the KNN based algorithms, the collaborative filtering algorithms, and the SVD Vanilla algorithm were close in accuracy as shown in Figures 53, 51, and 52.
 However, this could be due to the fact that they were not applied to larger-scales of datasets, were the difference in accuracy might be magnified.

 Finally, the hyperparameters for SVD++ is tuned using the grid search method.
 The GridSearchCV() method provided by Surprise library calculates the RMSE and MAE val- ues for every combination of hyperparameters using in this case a 5-fold cross validated dataset.
 Finally, it returns with a set of correct parameters that improve the model’s ac- curacy.
 Table 7 provides the hyperparameters to get the best RMSE and MAE values for each dataset SVD++ was applied to.